SeisComP/seiscomp/doc/base/api-python.rst

    Inherits :ref:`Object <api-python-datamodel-object>`.

-   This type describes a channel of an auxilliary device
+   This type describes a channel of an auxiliary device

    **Parents**: